presentcho/presentcho.github.io/_posts/2023-06-20-binarysearch.md

 5. Repeat steps 3 and 4 until the desired element is found or the search space is empty (left pointer exceeds right pointer).

-### find the target value using binary search algorithm
+### How to find the target value using binary search algorithm
 ```
 def binary_search(arr, target):
 	# define the index of left and right